altruios/namshubettulpa/public/namshubettuple/redeye.md

 *Methodically he made his way towards the front of the plane: looking for...*
 ~His left hand felt something solid.~
-~It was underneath the jacket of the man in the window seat about half way up.~ "Sorry about this,"
+~It was underneath the jacket of the man in the window seat about half way up.~ "K::Sorry about this,"
-*He said, unbuttoning the sky marshal's jacket and taking the glock.*
+*He unbuttoned the sky marshal's jacket and took the glock.*
-"I’ll send it back..."
+"K::I’ll send it back..."
 *Kent awkwardly reached around and felt at the man’s ass.*
 ~There was no wallet.~
 *Checking his coat next Kent found a billfold in his inner breast pocket.*